QuiltMC/rfcs/rfc/0001-rfc-process.md

 If you submit a pull request for some change without going through the RFC process, it may be closed with a polite request to submit an RFC first.

+Due to the nature of the Quilt project as a mod loader, sometimes breaking changes may be forced on us by a 3rd party such as Mojang.
+In these cases, we do not require an RFC for those breaking changes.

 ## Creating an RFC